kmnis/kmnis.github.io/_posts/2021-02-13-smiles-strings-explained-for-beginners-part-1.md

 </table>

 #### Disconnected Structures
 The ions in the ionic molecules are not connected by a covalent bond with each other.
 Such disconnected compounds are written as individual structures separated by a `.` (period).
-For example, Sodium Hydroxide will be written as `[Na+].[OH-]`.
+For example, Sodium Hydroxide in its ionized form will be written as `[Na+].[OH-]`.

 The order in which ions or ligands are listed is arbitrary.
 There is no implied pairing of one charge with another, nor is it necessary to have a net-zero charge.
 Below are a few examples to understand it better.